noahrubin989/Azure-Document-Intelligence-Analyse-Invoices/README.md

 ## Objective

 To demonstrate how to extract meaningful fields from an invoice using Microsoft Azure AI Document Intelligence.
+The sample invoice file has been fetched from [this URL](https://github.com/MicrosoftLearning/mslearn-ai-document-intelligence/blob/main/Labfiles/01-prebuild-models/sample-invoice/sample-invoice.pdf?raw=true)

 ## Solution